iZettle/sdk-android/README.md

     }
 }
 ```
-And then subscribe to user state
+And then subscribe to user state:
 ```kotlin
 fun onStart() {
     super.onStart()
     IZettleSDK.user.state.addObserver(authObserver)
 }
 ```
-And unsubscribe if you need to
+And unsubscribe if you need to:
 ```kotlin
 override fun onStop() {
     super.onStop()
     IZettleSDK.user.state.removeObserver(authObserver)
 }
 ```
-Or you can use `LiveData` and `Observer` from AndroidX
+Or you can use `LiveData` and `Observer` from AndroidX:
 ```kotlin
 private val authObserver = Observer<User.AuthState> {
     when (it) {